 As the saying goes, it’s a living — even if the public doesn’t trust it.

-But there are professions that are highly trusted by Americans and don’t cause additional financial stress, and one, in particular, stands out: Nurses are at the top of the list with 81% of the public ranking them highly for honesty and trust.
+But there are professions that are highly trusted by Americans and lower your financial stress rather than add to it.
+One, in particular, stands out: Nurses are at the top of the list, with 81% of the public ranking them highly for honesty and trust.

 In fact, nurses are far and away more trusted than second-place pick medical doctors, who come in at 67%.